 To keep the air clean, the air tank must be drained of any water and the spray gun filters checked to determine they are spotless and functional.
 It’s also recommended to have a final air filter installed at the gun itself.
 To read more about the various specifications of air filter setups, check out our air compressor buying guide here.

 Spray Gun Kits

-Finally our 100 litre high flow air compressor and spray gun kit can provide you with everything you need to quickly and efficiently complete any spray painting work you may have.
-The 100L air compressor kit comes complete with HVLP gravity fed spray gun, 2x 6m rubber hose with quick couplers, air filter, water trap, regulator & lubricator, euro quick couplers, mini air filter and 1 litre of AC 2068 compressor oil.
-Therefore, making this kit ideal for regular or even semi-professional sprayers, this is the kit.
+Finally, our 100L, high-flow air compressor and spray gun kit will provide you with everything you need to quickly and efficiently complete any spray painting work you want to carry out.
+The 100L air compressor kit comes complete with a HVLP gravity fed spray gun, two 6m rubber hoses with quick couplers, a spray gun filter, water trap, regulator & lubricator, euro quick couplers, mini air filter and 1 litre of AC 2068 compressor oil.
+All of that makes this kit the best choice for regular and semi-professional sprayers alike.

 Don't forget; regardless of what size or style of spray gun and air compressor you own, keeping it clean is vital for avoiding blockages and keeping it performing at an optimal level.
 With that in mind, we’d suggest one of our high-quality cleaning kits for spray guns which will give you everything necessary to maintain your spray gun and compressor between uses with minimal fuss.
 The kit contains eight key pieces which are designed to ensure longevity and the best possible results.